1. Meet the Education Requirements to Sit for the CPA Exam

 9. CPA License Renewal

 For Wisconsin licensees, renewal is December 14th of each odd-numbered year.
-For licensees to be able to renew, a Continuing Professional Education (CPE) is mandatory prior to official renewal application.
+For licensees to be able to renew, a Continuing Professional Education (CPE) is mandatory prior to the official renewal application.

 10. Continuing Professional Education (CPE)

 Licensees must complete at least 80 CPE credits that contribute to growth in professional knowledge and professional competence.
-Of the 80, at least 20 credits shall be completed during each 12 month period.
+Of the 80, at least 20 credits shall be completed during each 12-month period.
 The 80 CPE credits shall include at least 40 CPE credits from formal learning activities.
 Three of the CPE credits must be related to ethics.
-New licensees are not required to undergo CPE requirement the year they joined.
+New licensees are not required to undergo CPE requirements the year they joined.
 At the time of each renewal, an applicant will have to sign a statement certifying that the CPE credit hours required have been completed.
 See further details on the requirements here.

 11. CPA License Renewal Application